A Guide to Tooth Straightening Surgery

 Surgery is just one stage of treatment, and you might need to wear braces before or after, but it's usually less time than braces alone.

-Surgery for a simple tooth fix usually costs a few thousand dollars but the more extensive and complicated the surgery, the more costly.
-The cost doesn’t stop at the surgery; braces might be necessary after the surgery to keep the teeth in place and then possible retainers.
+Surgery for a simple tooth fix usually costs a few thousand pounds but the more extensive and complicated the surgery, the more costly.
+The cost doesn't stop at the surgery; braces might be necessary after the surgery to keep the teeth in place and then possible retainers.

 What Can Teeth Straightening Surgery Fix?